 FOR IMMEDIATE RELEASE

-York County Libraries include 13 libraries that provide the latest in print and electronic information, best sellers, Wi-Fi, story times, book discussions and more.
+York County Libraries include 13 locations that provide the latest print and electronic information, bestsellers, Wi-Fi, story times, book discussions and more.
 Their librarians are passionate advocates for lifelong learning, providing opportunities and resources for all ages.
-To learn more about YCL programs, services, and resources, go to yorklibraries.org.
+Through early childhood literacy programs, they ignite a love of reading and learning in young children and empower parents as their children’s first teachers.
+To learn more about York County Libraries’ programs, services, and resources, go to yorklibraries.org.

 Community Relations Director

 York County Libraries